flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-advanced-guides/oans-btv.md

 ## BTV setup

+### With Navigraph Unlimited

 As part of the descent preparations, BTV is usually set up.
-After having selected the landing runway in the FMS, switch the EFIS mode selector to PLAN, and load the destination airport using the OANS control panel.
+After having selected the landing runway in the FMS, switch the EFIS mode selector to PLAN, turn the range selector to ZOOM and load the destination airport using the OANS control panel.
 The airport map now shows your destination airport, with the FMS landing runway marked with a green arrow in front of the runway identifier (QFU).
 Clicking on the runway identifier selects this runway for BTV.

 After selecting a runway, OANS displays two magenta lines projecting the required minimal stopping distance for DRY and WET conditions.
 The targeted exit should be chosen after the WET line only, this provides a safety margin.
 To finalize the